ceph/ceph/doc/rbd/rbd-ko.rst

 For example::

-  sudo rbd map foo --pool rbd myimage --id client.admin
+  sudo rbd map foo --pool rbd myimage --id admin

 If you use `cephx`_ authentication, you must also specify a secret.
 It may come from a keyring or a file containing the secret. ::

-  sudo rbd map foo --pool rbd myimage --id client.foo --keyring /path/to/keyring sudo rbd map foo --pool rbd myimage --id client.foo --keyfile /path/to/file
+  sudo rbd map foo --pool rbd myimage --id admin --keyring /path/to/keyring sudo rbd map foo --pool rbd myimage --id admin --keyfile /path/to/file

 Show Mapped Block Devices